rnetser/openshift-cli-installer/README.md

 ### Create clusters from YAML file
-User can create/destroy clusters by sending YAML file instead with CLI args Example YAML file can be found [here](openshift_cli_installer/manifests/clusters.example.yaml)
+User can create/destroy clusters by sending YAML file instead with CLI args Example YAML file can be found [here](openshift_cli_installer/manifests/clusters.example.yaml) pass `--clusters-yaml-config-file=.local/clusters-example.yaml` to use YAML file.
+Action also can be passed to the CLI as `--action create/destroy` instead of specifying the action in the YAML file.
+`--action create --clusters-yaml-config-file=.local/clusters-example.yaml`

 ### Global CLI configuration
 * `--clusters-install-data-directory`: Clusters configurations are written to `<clusters-install-data-directory><platform><cluster name>`; write permissions are needed.